columbia-it/django-jsonapi-training/docs/database.md

 And that does it!

-Meanwhile, we'll go ahead and research the `django-pyodbc-azure` package and see if there's a fix:
-[#188](https://github.com/michiya/django-pyodbc-azure/pull/188) -- but the AutoField error is still present so we need to continue using this overridden migration until that gets fixed or DOT squashes the migrations.

 #### Squashing Migrations

 If you don't have data in the database that you care about, an easier approach is to [squash migrations](https://docs.djangoproject.com/en/2.1/topics/migrations/#migration-squashing) or just remove all the migration scripts and re-do `./manage.py makemigrations`.

 #### Debugging Migration DDL